 The overwhelming feelings of hopelessness and sadness hit me out of the blue and are often followed by a mild anxiety attack.
 It’s distressing and sometimes crippling & I wouldn’t wish it on anybody.
 I can usually breathe my way through it and plaster a smile on my face for the world to see that all is right in order to get on with my day.
 Heaven forbid a person show weakness.

 As the years went on, I started realizing that I wasn’t who I used to be emotionally, physically and mentally.
 I had experienced a loss that was unexpected and I didn’t know how to cope.
 So instead of seeking help, I buried my emotions.
-For a long time I refused to believe that this cloud was something I couldn’t overcome myself.
-I scoffed when it was suggested that I speak to a counsellor, declared that I was stronger willed than any drug that was out there & just acted flat out stupid.
+It seemed like it helped at the time, but in actuality, all it gave me was a heap of anxiety and negative thoughts.
+I would try to buy weeds online montreal (or other places), hoping to feel mentally free and good for at least for some time, but I ignored the one solution (therapy) that could actually help me deal with this issue for good.
+For a long time, I refused to believe that this cloud was something I couldn’t overcome myself.
+I scoffed when it was suggested that I speak to a counsellor, declared that I was stronger-willed than any drug that was out there & just acted flat out stupid.

 One day, while driving, I had the mother of all anxiety attacks.
+I used to use Recreational Cannabis anytime I felt anxious but since I was in a car, there was nothing I could do.
 Pulling over to avoid colliding with anyone I started sobbing, realizing then that I needed help.
 I could no longer act like this was nothing, that I could hide what was happening with a smile, a joke & a smattering of sarcasm.
-After visiting my family doctor, I was referred to a psychiatrist, who prescribed me an anti depressant and sleep aid.
+After visiting my family doctor, I was referred to a psychiatrist, who prescribed me an anti-depressant and sleep aid.
 I was so incredibly ashamed of having to take “drugs” to feel better.
 Other than a couple of close friends knowing, it was an otherwise deeply guarded secret.
 Seeing a counsellor on a weekly basis was the next step, but also another thing I was ashamed of.
 Why do I need to talk to a stranger about how I’m feeling?
 That’s what I had friends and family for.
 I’m fairly certain the first words that came out of my mouth were “I don’t even know why I’m here, I don’t need this.”

 I was a real peach I tell ya.

 The stigma that surrounds depression & mental health is crushing.
 We shouldn’t be made to feel inadequate because we feel differently or can’t harness how we feel.
 We should be talking about it, showing support and compassion.
-It should be an open conversation we have with our kids, our siblings, our friends, or acquaintances.
+Sometimes depression can have an impact on the physiology of an individual as well, leading to issues such as erectile dysfunction.
+While there might be short-term solutions for such a problem, like taking viagra or similar performance enhancement pills, it is quite likely that a problem generating from the psyche should be treated by therapy or talking for long-term results.
+There should be an open conversation about depression that we have with our kids, our siblings, our friends, or acquaintances.
 A conversation that lets them know that there is hope, there is light & there is always, always support.
 Today, I know what to do to keep from falling into a deeply depressed state.
 I’m fortunate that I have that choice, not everybody does.
 Compared to others, my depression is mild.
 It’s manageable.
 I know that if I keep myself busy doing the things I love, I can keep it at bay.
 I’m able to catch myself when I feel that sense of hopeless foreboding creep up on me & I’ve found ways to keep it from consuming me.
 The tunnel that was endless, now has light at the end of it.